Caren Marsh Doll: The Wizard of Oz

 As a stand-in for Judy Garland, Marsh's role in the 1939 film The Wizard of Oz was uncredited.
 Nonetheless, she has appeared in Wizard of Oz film festivals, conventions, and reunions.
-As of 2025, she is one of three known surviving alumni to have worked on the film (the other two being Priscilla Montgomery and Valerie Lee), outliving all major cast members, original Tin Man Buddy Ebsen, adult Munchkins, and several extras.
+As of April 2026, she is one of two known surviving alumni and is the last living adult to have worked on the film (the other living alum is Priscilla Montgomery, who was a child extra who appeared among the Munchkins); Marsh has outlived all major cast members, original Tin Man Buddy Ebsen, adult Munchkins, and several extras.

-In 2011, Marsh served as the Grand Marshal of the Oz-Stravaganza Parade in Chittenango, New York.
+In 2011 aged 92, Marsh served as the Grand Marshal of the Oz-Stravaganza Parade in Chittenango, New York.

 Personal life

 In 1939, Marsh married Lewis Isaacs Edwards.

 On September 28, 1950, Marsh married Bill Doll, a press agent to theatre and film producer, Mike Todd.
 They had a son, Jonathan.
-She turned 100 in April 2019.
 Her younger sister was film and television actress Dorothy Morris.

-Once a month on the first Monday, Marsh volunteers as a dance therapy instructor at the Palm Springs Stroke Activity Center where the styles taught range from themes like ballroom dancing, country, Hawaiian, and belly dancing.
+As of 2012, Marsh volunteers as a dance therapy instructor at the Palm Springs Stroke Activity Center, where the styles taught range from themes like ballroom dancing, country, Hawaiian, and belly dancing.
+Marsh Doll visits the center once a month on the first Monday.
 She is an active member of The Palm Springs United Methodist Community Church.

+Marsh turned 100 in April 2019.